- Student Life

 Tami Chock, Community Outreach Programs Coordinator

 Tami joined the Cooperative Extension team in January 2010 after serving for nearly 10 years at a non-profit organization in the Lummi tribal community.
-She earned her BS in Environmental Science and Elementary Education, and is currently earning her MEd.
-Tami provides organizational support and works with Cooperative Extension staff to design evaluations that can be used to continually improve our department and programs to meet the needs of the communities we serve.
+She earned her BS in Environmental Science and Elementary Education.
+She provides organizational support and works with Cooperative Extension staff to design evaluations that can be used to continually improve our department and programs to meet the needs of the communities we serve.

 Phone: 360-392-4259 Email: email@example.com